-If your appliances have access to the Internet, this is the recommended method to do the update from V6.5 or below.
-For V6.6 and above, prefer automatic updates.
-Follow the procedure below to update each appliance:
+If your appliances have access to the Internet, this is the recommended method to update Nexthink whenever automatic updates are not enabled:

-- 1. Log in to the Web Console of the Appliance as administrator.
-In your browser, type the URL https://<appliance.dns.or.ip>:99. - 2.
-In the section Appliance, select the tab Update. - 3.
+- 1. Log in to the Web Console of the Appliance to update as administrator.
+In your browser, type the URL https://<appliance.dns.or.ip>:99. - In V6.6 or later, if your Appliances are federated, log in to the Appliance that hosts the Portal to centrally manage the update process of all your Appliances (Portal and Engines). - 2.
+In the section Appliance, select the tab Update.
+If your Appliances are federated, this tab is available in the Portal Appliance only. - 3.
 Optional: Click the circular arrows in the Last check for update row to see if there is a new system update or any update of the installed Nexthink components: Portal, Engine or Web Console.
 If there is any update available, it is displayed in the cell on the right hand side.
 For each released component, find here a direct link to its release notes. - 4.
 Optional: Check the box Enable of the Automatic update row to get the updates from the Nexthink repository as soon as they are published. - 5.
 Optional: Press the button Start connectivity test to verify your connection to the Nexthink repository (updates.nexthink.com).
 If the repository is reachable, a message of success is displayed. - 6.
 Click the button Start update to trigger the update process.
-By the end stages of the update, the Web Console shows its new user interface.

-7. Wait for the message Everything is up-to-date.
+By the end stages of the update, the Web Console shows its new user interface. - 7.
+Wait for the message Everything is up-to-date.
 The update of the Appliance has been completed.